Before You Buy Another AI Tool, Answer These 12 Questions

 You can use it:

-- As an individual leader, to see where you’re ready and where you need to build confidence
+- As an individual leader – to see where you’re ready and where you want to build confidence

 Take the assessment here: